 Remember lasting changes do not happen overnight.
 It is a growth process in which new behavior replaces old ones gradually.

-It is a lifetime commitment to healthy practices that will give you permanent control to your weight.
+It is a lifetime commitment to healthy practices that will give you permanent control of your weight.
 Stay focused and dedicated even when lapses occur.

 3. Not maintaining a regular eating program or skipping meals.